 If you follow the instructions of your physical therapist and not push yourself, you likely won’t encounter any problems from the exercises.
 But especially if you’re recovering from an injury, you should take things slowly.
 Since you’re not lifting a weight from a dead stop, your risks are greatly reduced as there’s no inertia to overcome.
 Instead, the movement is steady and controlled.

 Because you’re following the course of rehabilitation designed by your physical therapist, there’s also little risk of overexerting yourself.

 For the most part, you can avoid pulled muscles and complications often associated with new training regimens by closely following your therapist’s recommendations.
 You learn how to bring your muscles to a point of fatigue without worrying about straining them.

-Under proper supervision, isokinetic exercises are safe, effective and useful for restoring function for all forms of range of motion issues.
-The popularity of isokinetics continues to grow too.
-Everyone from professional athletes to recovering stroke victims and injured workers benefit from this form of physical therapy performance enhancement training.
+Under proper supervision, Brooklyn isokinetic exercises are safe, effective, and useful for restoring function for all forms of range of motion issues.
+The popularity of isokinetic continues to grow too.
+Everyone from professional athletes to recovering stroke victims and injured workers benefits from this form of physical therapy performance enhancement training.

-Your program is designed specifically for your needs, thanks to the measurements and predetermined plans built in to the modality and the machines.
+Your isokinetic contraction program is designed specifically for your needs, thanks to the measurements and predetermined plans built into the modality and the machines.
 Recovery in motion is the mantra of your PT and ultimately succeeds when you follow the supervised plans of your physical therapist.
 To get started, contact the pros at TRI Physical Therapy.